Lord-cross/Passenger-Counter/README.md

 # Passenger-Counter
-This project is built with HTML , CSS and JS.
+This is my first project and made with HTML , CSS and JS.